tharsikan/designpattern/README.md

 ## builder
 ### Avoid Telescoping constructors so evoiding pass parameter as null valuse
 ### Avoid setters so ensure the immutabillity of obiject
-static inner class used (Bulder) with same veriables has method :: Car build()
+static inner class used (Bulder) with same veriables & has method :: Car build()
+till call build() method, outher methods will return builder obiject so we can append ...

 ```
 class Car{
     int x;